durandaltheta/hermesconcurrencyengine/README.md

 Generate `Doxygen` documentation to see more for `hce::scheduler` creation, configuration and management.

 ## Communication
-This library allows communication between coroutines, threads, and any combination there-in using `hce::channel`s.
+This library allows communication between coroutines, threads, and any combination there-in using `hce::channel`s. `hce::channel<T>` can be templated to send any type `T`.

 `hce::channel` is a specialized communication mechanism which works correctly for both `hce` coroutines and system threads.